EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 .. seealso::

     It is also possible to manually apply transformations to any feature as part of the :ref:`feature column selection <feature_list_column_selection>` process.

+.. _standardize_features:

+standardize_features *(Optional)*
+"""""""""""""""""""""""""""""""""
+If this option is set to ``false`` features will not be standardized by dividing by the mean and multiplying by the standard deviation.
+Defaults to ``true``.

 .. _use_scaled_predictions_rsmtool: